WalletHub, Financial Company

 - Unclear fault determination

-Once the car has been officially established as a total loss and the insurer agrees to pay for gap coverage, the company will begin to process the gap payment.
+Once the car is officially ruled a total loss and the insurer agrees to cover the gap, the company will begin to process the payment.
 Since gap insurance pays for the difference between a car’s actual cash value (ACV) and the balance on its loan or lease, gap insurance payments are usually sent straight to the lessor or lender.

 To get the fastest possible gap insurance payout, be sure to check your policy details and follow any instructions from your insurance company.
 For example, some insurers require you to keep making payments to your lender or lessor while the claim is being investigated.